moka-rs/moka/README.md

 ```

-### NOTE: `get` returns a clone of the stored value
+### Avoiding to clone the value at `get`

-Note that the return type of `get` method is `Option<V>` instead of `Option<&V>`,
+The return type of `get` method is `Option<V>` instead of `Option<&V>`, where `V` is
-where `V` is the value type.
-Every time `get` is called for an existing key, it
+the value type.
+Every time `get` is called for an existing key, it creates a clone of
-creates a clone of the stored value `V` and returns it.
+the stored value `V` and returns it.
+This is because the `Cache` allows concurrent

-Because of the nature of concurrent cache, `get` cannot return `Option<&V>`.
-A value
-stored in a cache can be dropped or replaced at any time by any other thread
+updates from threads so a value stored in the cache can be dropped or replaced at any
-including cache's eviction thread.
-So it is impossible to create a `&V`, a reference
+time by any other thread. `get` cannot return a reference `&V` as it is impossible to
-to a value, and guarantee the value outlives the reference.
+guarantee the value outlives the reference.

 If you want to store values that will be expensive to clone, wrap them by
 `std::sync::Arc` before storing in a cache. [`Arc`][rustdoc-std-arc] is a thread-safe
-reference counted pointer.
+reference-counted pointer and its `clone()` method is cheap.

 [rustdoc-std-arc]: https://doc.rust-lang.org/stable/std/sync/struct.Arc.html